-3.2 Commercial Floor Space
+8.3.3.2 Commercial Floor Space

-- (a) To ensure a wide range of employment floor space is provided on the site. - (b) To facilitate the attraction of a range of employment uses.
+- a) To ensure a wide range of employment floor space is provided on the site. - b) To facilitate the attraction of a range of employment uses.

-Controls
+Controls:

-- (1) Retail and community uses shall be provided on the whole of the ground floor. - (2) Flexible types of office spaces shall be provided above ground floor, including a range of floor plate sizes.
+- a) Retail and community uses shall be provided on the whole of the ground floor. - b) Flexible types of office spaces shall be provided above ground floor, including a range of floor plate sizes.

-3.3 Built Form and Setbacks
+8.3.3.3 Built Form and Setbacks

-- (a) To provide a vibrant mixed-use development that takes advantage of the site's location within the Hurstville City Centre. - (b) To ensure that the height of the development responds to the existing scale and character of the adjacent residential development and the desired future character of the City Centre West precinct. - (c) To achieve a transition in scale through variation in building form, density and typology that appropriately responds to the surrounding context. - (d) To ensure adequate separation between the subject development and adjoining residential development to provide reasonable solar access, open space and privacy to occupants of the residential developments on the subject site and adjoining sites.
+- a) To provide a vibrant mixed-use development that takes advantage of the site's location within the Hurstville City Centre. - b) To ensure that the height of the development responds to the existing scale and character of the adjacent residential development and the desired future character of the City Centre West precinct.